Neptunea contraria

 Neptunea contraria is a left-handed species of sea snail, a marine gastropod mollusk in the family Buccinidae, the true whelks.

 Description

-The length of the shell attains 100.9 mm.
+Neptunea contraria is a carnivorous gastropod.
+They have shells that are typically sinistral, or coiled to the left.
+The length of the shell typically reaches around 100mm, while larger specimens can reach up to 190mm.
+There is not much variation in this species, and it is not easily mistaken for other gastropods.
+Colors of the shell can range between white and dark brown.

 Distribution

 This species occurs in the Mediterranean Sea off Sicily.
 It habitats a wide range of depths, from around 100 to 800 meters deep.